astravant/digitalgarden/_notes/daily-notes.md

 - Are you a producer or a consumer?
 - Are you a consumer or an owner?

-> "We're drowning in information and starving for wisdom."
+> ==We're drowning in information and starving for wisdom.==

 > "Life supports what supports more of life." - Tony Robbins

 # January 24, 2021

-## Offense vs. Defense
+**Offense vs. Defense **
-- The phases one experiences can be perceived as offense and defense.
+==The phases one experiences can be perceived as offense and defense.==

-- Defense being primarily reading, researching, and preparation.
+Defense being primarily reading, researching, and preparation.
 Time pondering and plotting your next moves.
-- Looking at trends, market forces, emerging technologies and ideologies.
-- Based on the information you begin to formulate your plans and projects.
+Looking at trends, market forces, emerging technologies and ideologies.Based on the information you begin to formulate your plans and projects.

-- To bring these projects to fruition and wide-scale adoption you must enter the offense phase.
-- Offense can be described as building; this often takes the form of recruiting, team building, launching products, raising capital for your ventures, marketing/advertising and focusing on users.
+To bring these projects to fruition and wide-scale adoption you must enter the offense phase.
+Offense can be described as building; this often takes the form of recruiting, team building, launching products, raising capital for your ventures, marketing/advertising and focusing on users.

 # January 14, 2021